-There are many ways in which stress shows up on your skin.
+There are many effects of stress on skin.
 The hormones released due to stress can lead to psychological changes which can cause a change in skin appearance.
 Feeling stressed can also push you to develop habits such as grinding your teeth or biting your lips among other things.
 Let’s take a detailed look at the signs of stressed skin below.

 Research suggests that stress can cause sleep deprivation which can cause swelling and puffiness around your eyes.
 Bags under the eyes are characterized by swelling or puffiness beneath your eyelids.
 They become more common with age as the supporting muscles around your eyes weaken.
 Sagging skin caused by a loss of elasticity can also contribute to eye bags.